Strategic partnerships: 3 practical cases

 This was made on purpose to eliminate any risk associated to insurances and legal issues.
 However, as the market evolved, the company had to adapt to new trends.
 It was crucial to focus on developing their product.

 Their customers wanted more.
-Their most loyal clients wanted their employees to maximise their time and work also while traveling.
+Their most loyal clients wanted their employees to maximize their time and work also while traveling.

 The rental company managed to quickly adapt to this request and included extra services.
 Among these, they included the option of getting a personal driver.

 The driver follows you everywhere you go, so you can keep working in your car without having to drive.
 Now, in normal conditions, such a service would have cost this company a huge amount of money.